 I surround myself with a lot of intentional couples; collectively, we’ve created a list of questions which we review with our partners on our ‘monthiversaries’ (the date we met each month).

 Speaking from personal experience, taking routine time out to be intentional as a couple has been an important way to deepen, strengthen, reflect, and plan together, although it’s not always easy or fun.
 One important thing to note: these questions are not the only time these types of dialogues occur, nor are they an excuse to bottle things up and drop a bomb on your partner.

 If your relationship is fresh, this is the perfect time to start, and to set this growth-oriented practice into motion.
 If your relationship is more mature, you might feel as if you don’t want to rock the boat, or uproot old wounds or unearthed issues.
 I’m of the belief that it’s never too soon or too late to take on this type of practice.

-Store your answers in an Evernote or a notebook so you can go back and reflect on the growth, or lack thereof.
+Store your answers in a google doc or a notebook so you can go back and reflect on the growth, or lack thereof.
 Try to keep the questions diverse and not over-abundant, so that it doesn’t feel tedious, but covers some ground.

 Is your mind swelling with fear, worry or naysaying thoughts?